Costco Chicken Meatballs

 Ingredients

-A short trip to the grocery store to grab all you need to make these basil & parmesan chicken meatballs.
+A short trip to the grocery store to grab all you need to make this simple meal.

 See the recipe card below for the exact quantities of each ingredient.